 On one of the downhills I tripped and fell flat on my knee and hands.
 It was a little tough getting up since I was on a hill and all.
 Dean, who was behind me saw and asked if I was ok.
 I got up and tried to run it off… eventually I felt alright again.
 Dean and I chatted for a bit.

 My second trip of the day was shortly after the first.
 This is the one I thought would take me out of the race.
 I felt a sharp stabbing pain in my hip, I was able to stay on my feet but I thought I wouldn’t be able to finish.
 I had to hold back tears.
 I told Dean that he didn’t have to stick with me but he insisted.
-So on we went, I’m sure I whined to him more than he wanted to hear and he also had his pains.
-It was good to hear about his family!
-His girls and wife were at just about every road crossing cheering which was very uplifting.
+So on we went, I’m sure I whined to him more than he wanted to hear, I’m sure he was dealing with his own pain.
+We started chatting and it was good to hear about his family.
+His girls and wife were at so many road crossings cheering which was very uplifting.

 Around this point I knew I was off schedule and I knew my people would be worried.
 I made it to mile 40 by 7:02 and there was no way I could make my 8 hour finish.
 My crew refilled my camelbak and gave me another bottle of Hammer Perpetuem and we headed back in.
 Even though I was feeling a lot of pain it was still great to see them.
 Energy wise I felt amazing… now if only my body could have kept up with that energy.
 I knew the last 10 miles would be a lot of suffering.